 The Checker Framework release contains everything that you need, both to run checkers and to write your own checkers.
-As an alternative, you can build the latest development version from source (Section 32.3, page 233).
+As an alternative, you can build the latest development version from source (Section 32.3, page 235).

-Requirement: You must have JDK 7 or later installed.
+Requirement: You must have JDK 8 installed.
 You can get the JDK from Oracle or elsewhere.